AnandhiRamaiah/AzIntegrationServices/integration-services.md

 - Contains the data that triggered the message pipeline

-- Publisher of the message has an expectation about how the consumer handles the message
+- *Publisher* of the message has an expectation about how the *Consumer* handles the message

-- Contract exists between the two sides
+- *Contract* exists between the two sides